Thibaw Min: Accession

 During King Thibaw's reign, a new administrative unit, the district (ခရိုင်, khayaing), based on the administrative units of British India, was created, in order to centralize administration from the court.
 Altogether, the kingdom was divided into 10 districts and administrated by district ministers (ခရိုင်ဝန်), who had authority over smaller administrative units, the villages and towns.
 Thibaw also rolled back the conversion of local administrators from myo-thugyi (မြို့သူကြီး) to myo-ok (မြို့အုတ်), which had been part of administrative reforms carried out by Mindon, based on the prevailing administrative system in Lower Burma.

 A proclamation issued by the court of King Thibaw in 1885 which called on his countrymen to conquer Lower Burma was used by the British as pretext that he was a tyrant who reneged on his treaties and they decided to complete the conquest they had started in 1824.
 The invasion force which consisted of 11,000 men, a fleet of flat-bottomed boats and elephant batteries, was led by General Harry Prendergast.

 Abdication

 A painting by court painter Saya Chone depicting the abdication of King Thibaw.

 British troops quickly reached the royal capital of Mandalay with little opposition.
 Within twenty-four hours, the troops had marched to the Mandalay Palace to demand the unconditional surrender of Thibaw and his kingdom within twenty-four hours.
 At the time, the king and queen had retired to a summer house in the palace gardens.

 A tapestry of Thibaw and the royal family leaving Mandalay.

-The following morning, King Thibaw was forced on a bullock cart, along with his family, and proceeded to a steamer on the Irrawaddy River, in the presence of a huge crowd of subjects.
+The following morning, King Thibaw was forced on a bullock cart, along with his family, and taken to a steamer on the Irrawaddy River, in the presence of a huge crowd of subjects.